Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 Concerns

-Something I do hear from families is the worry that the shower could end up looking institutional.
-Rest assured—a roll-in shower needn’t look clinical or unattractive.
+Something I do hear from families is they worry the shower could end up looking institutional.
+Rest assured, a roll-in shower needn’t look clinical or unattractive.
 In fact, a well-designed roll-in shower can look quite stylish.

 Material Choices